jonathabot/jonathabot/README.md

 ## More & more
 * I'm a hard skilled person scripting Google SpreadSheets using Google Apps Script (JavaScript) and a pro in Google Data Studio dashboards.
+* I also develop 'No Code' apps using Google Appsheet.
 * One of my dreams is to find a way to connect art with software engineering and make an real impact with it!